Jenseits1/sorting-visualizer/README.md

 - **TypeScript 📜:** Static type checker for enhanced code quality and maintainability.
 - **Chakra UI 🎨:** Component library for building accessible and responsive user interfaces.
 - **Zustand 🧠:** A state management library used to manage the sorting algorithm’s state and interactions.
-- **HTML5 Canvas 🖼️:** Provides the base for rendering sorting visualizations smoothly and efficiently.
+- **HTML5 Canvas 🖼️:** Provides the base for rendering the animations smoothly and efficiently.

 ## 🚀 Getting Started 🚀